aabbtree77/adast/README.md

 </tr>
 </table>

 The initial distance synchronization deserves a few words.
-At first, the guillotine's position is unknown and it is located where it has been left when the machine has been switched off the last time.
+At first, the guillotine's position is unknown and it is located where it has been left when the machine has been switched off.
 There is no distance value to read from the permanent memory, nor such a method would be viable.
 All we know is that (i) the guillotine is somewhere in between the starting marker (approx. 20mm) and the end wall (approx. 810mm), (ii) there is a sensor located at the 225mm from the starting marker, and (iii) we hit the precise location of the guillotine only when it passes the sensor from one specific direction, i.e. from the starting position towards the end (a movement from the opposite direction also activates the sensor signal, but it yields a less precise value).

 The guillotine is made of a heavy steel and thus has a large stopping distance that it still travels once the movement is signalled to stop.
 This stopping distance is measured to be constant, about 2100 microns when stopping by going in the forward direction, and 2400 microns when stopping backwards.
 It is doubtful that these values remain constant, but their precise knowledge is not critical as long as the rotary encoder senses (counts) every guillotine movement.